Exchange Visitor Visa

-- Unless your J program is sponsored by the United States Government (with a program code beginning with a "G"), you must present your Form I-901 SEVIS fee receipt indicating you paid the SEVIS fee.
+- Unless your J program is sponsored by the United States Government (with a program code beginning with a "G"), you must pay your Form I-901 SEVIS fee.
 The SEVIS website has more information.

 In addition to these items, you must present an interview appointment letter confirming that you booked an appointment through this service.
 You may also bring whatever supporting documents you believe support the information provided to the consular officer.

 Determine your visa type by reading Common Nonimmigrant Visas.
 Each visa type explains the qualifications and application items.
 Choose the visa type that applies to your situation.

 Be sure to also review the Visa Waiver Program.
 If your country participates in the Visa Waiver Program, you do not need to apply for a visa if you are traveling for business or pleasure and will only be staying in the Unites States for 90 days or less.

 The next step is to complete the DS-160 Form.
 Be sure to read the Guidelines for Completing the DS-160 Form carefully.
 All information must be correct and accurate.
 Once the form is submitted, you cannot make any changes.
 If you need assistance, please consult an immigration lawyer or translator.
 The call center cannot help you complete your DS-160.
 You will need your DS-160 number in step 5 to book your appointment.

 Visit www.ustraveldocs.com/do to create a profile with your biographical data and information relevant to the visa class for which you are applying.
 As you go through the process you will be able to select your visa type, enter personal data, add dependents, and select your document delivery location.
 After completing your profile, you will be directed a confirmation page that lists the visa fee amount due.
 If you are applying with family members, you will be able to group your profiles and see the total amount due for the family.
 Please print this page and take it to Banco Popular in order to pay the application fee.